ACCOMMODATION AND MEALS

 Many lodges serve a variety of cuisines such as continental, Indian, Tibetan and local cooking.
 Please note that the beverages are on each participant's charge, except coffee and the selection of teas that served for breakfast and in the afternoons upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
 Lunch package will serve the day we cross the Pass.

-Transportation: In Kathmandu, all the transportations will be conducted by a private vehicle and flight to Lukla and back is by a small two engines, Otter Aircraft.
+In Kathmandu, all transportations are by private vehicles.
+Flights to Lukla and back, by a small two-engine Otter Aircraft.

-The Guide equipped with communication means, only to used in emergencies.
-WILD YAK EXPEDITIONS also works with the national rescue helicopter airlines
+Our Trekking Guide is equipped with communication means, only to use in emergencies.
+WILD YAK EXPEDITIONS also works with the national rescue helicopter airlines.

-To minimize risks, in particular during the crossing of the higher passes, weather forecasts are provided to the Guide on a regular basis.
+To minimize risks, in particular during the crossing of Renjo La pass weather forecasts are provided to our Trekking Guide on a regular basis.

 Depending on the difficulty of some itineraries, WILD YAK EXPEDITIONS will secure the route using the necessary technical gear, if needed.

 Please note that the above-mentioned itinerary information is purely indicative and can likely modify during the trekking by our Trekking Guide, who has the authority to make such changes if it is deemed necessary (due to safety concerns, etc.).
 Every effort will be made to keep to the scheduled itinerary.
 However, as this is an adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
 Elements such as weather conditions, health conditions of a group member, unexpected natural disasters, among others, can all contribute to changes in the scheduled itinerary.